-If your child is under the age of 19 has a burn or complex wound that requires intensive inpatient care, the Pediatric Burn and Wound Program at Good Shepherd Rehabilitation Hospital Pediatric Unit can help improve his or her quality of life and maximize function.
+If your child is under the age of 21 and has a burn or complex wound that requires inpatient care, the Pediatric Burn and Wound Program at Good Shepherd Rehabilitation Hospital Pediatric Unit can help improve his or her quality of life and maximize function.

 The program, which provides intensive treatment and caregiver training, is appropriate for children who have been discharged from an acute-care hospital and who have received a physician referral for inpatient burn or wound care.

 The multidisciplinary team at the Good Shepherd Rehabilitation Hospital Pediatric Unit will assess your child and develop a personalized treatment plan, based on both clinical and evidence-based best practices, to help your child achieve his or her maximum function.
 Child and family education is also a critical part of the process.

 Good Shepherd’s Pediatric Burn and Wound Program is appropriate for the following patients:

 - Children who are in need of wound or scar management, oxygen/ventilator support or physical reconditioning as a result of an acute burn injury

 - Children with conditions resulting from antibiotic-resistant bacterial infection